sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure TLS/SSL

 If you intend to make your Sourcegraph instance accessible on the Internet or another untrusted network, you should use TLS so that all traffic will be served over HTTPS.
-You can configure Sourcegraph to use TLS by providing the `TLS_CERT` and `TLS_KEY` environment variables variables to the `sourcegraph-frontend` deployment.

-### Steps

 1. Create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables) that contains your TLS certificate and private key.